maxammann/blog/content/posts/2021-04-12-distinction-tls-fuzzing-approaches.md

 The work about "Symbolic-Model-Aware Fuzzing" guides the fuzzer using the IJON.
 Clients and servers are represented by agents.
 The input of an abstract execution trace creates agents, does a handshake between them, creates messages and terms.
 Messages are then sent between the agents.
 After each execution of a trace a score is calculated which is used to evaluate the run.
-It is not possible to modify messages of the handshake.
-Therefore, there is still work to do in order to allow traces which diverge from the happy path.
+It is possible to simulate that an adversary is able to control several fields in messages like `ClientHello`.

-In order to produce deviant attack traces one can not use a preexisting TLS library which is used in production as they try hard not to create invalid traces[^2].
-That is their job in the first place.
+In order to produce deviant attack traces one can not use a preexisting TLS library, which is used in production as they try hard not to create invalid traces[^2].
+Their job is to create happy paths and avoid deviant ones.
 The only exception I know so far is [rustls](https://github.com/ctz/rustls).
 It is quite easy to create and parse packets there.
 To serialize a message:

 ```rust